Our Beauty Editor puts the hair repairing program to the test

-As an artificial blonde, my ultimate hair wish list is to have flowing, strong and healthy-looking locks.
+As someone with artificial blonde hair, my ultimate beauty wish list is to have flowing, strong and healthy-looking hair.
 I’m someone that gets highlight foils every few weeks and have done so for the last couple of years, so growing long hair that’s shiny and soft feels near impossible.
-I’ve tried a countless number of at-home remedies and professional haircare products in the forms of tablets and serums to help me reach my luscious hair goals but to no avail, so I’m always on the lookout for new ways to improve the quality of my hair.
+I’ve tried countless at-home remedies and professional haircare products in the forms of tablets and serums to help me reach my luscious hair goals, but to no avail, so I’m always on the lookout for new ways to improve the quality of my hair.

-Recently, a very interesting email popped up in my inbox: it was introducing the new Kérastase Extentioniste Protocole “training program”, which consists of a few in-salon appointments and a set of at-home haircare products to repair damage, prevent split ends and help your hair literally reach new lengths.
-In fact, the brand suggests that you might get four centimetres of hair growth in 12 weeks… and trust me, I was more than happy to put my hair on the line.
+Recently, a very interesting email popped up in my inbox: it was introducing the new Kérastase Extentioniste Protocole 'training program', which consists of a few in-salon appointments and a set of at-home haircare products to repair damage, prevent split ends, and help any hair type (yep, everything from fine hair to unruly thick or curly hair) literally reach new lengths.
+While it's not something that can address hair loss, scalp issues (Kérastase Specifique is perfect for this) or volume (we'll leave that up to Kérastase's Volumifique range), it was still something I was dying to try.
+In fact, the brand suggests that you might get around four centimetres of hair growth in 12 weeks… and trust me, I was more than happy to put my hair on the line.

-With such impressive claims, I was happy to commit fully to the entire 12 weeks of the program.
-This meant that I couldn’t cut my hair within these 12 weeks (so I had a quick trim before I started, and have booked myself a follow-up appointment in *gasp* September), and that I could only use the prescribed Kérastase products over the three months.
+With such impressive claims, I was keen to commit fully to the entire 12 weeks of the program.
+This meant that I couldn’t cut my hair within these 12 weeks (so I had a quick trim before I started, and have booked myself a follow-up appointment in *gasp* three months time), and that I could only use the prescribed Kérastase products during the program.

 Week 1 / The in-salon consultation

 For the first step of the Kérastase Extentioniste Protocole training program, I headed to a Kérastase salon and had my scalp diagnosed.
-As confronting as that sounds, it was actually a breeze to sit through: a high-tech camera took photos of my scalp and strands, and analysed the density, hair diameter, sensitivity, sebum and dandruff levels of my scalp, as well as the erosion, dryness and shine of my hair lengths.
-Turns out my concerns were warranted - I did have damaged and dry hair, and I was desperate to reverse the signs of it.
+As confronting as that sounds, it was actually a breeze to sit through: A high-tech camera took photos of my scalp and strands and analysed the density, hair diameter, sensitivity, sebum and dandruff levels of my scalp, as well as the erosion, dryness and shine of my hair lengths.
+Turns out my concerns were warranted - I did have dry and damaged hair, and I was desperate to reverse the signs of it.

 This was then followed by two shampoo applications using Kérastase Bain Extensioniste, where interestingly, the second shampoo application was left on for two minutes to invigorate the scalp.